Barton Mills services

 After Euro Garages purchased Little Chef, they were forced to change the restaurant to EG Diner.
 They closed the building in summer 2018, and reopened it later in the year with a Greggs and a refurbished Burger King.

-The land was demolished in 2013, and replaced with the new McDonald's and Shell.
+The existing buildings were demolished in late 2013 and replaced with the new McDonald's Drive Thru and Shell which utilise one connected building.
 That offer was described as "phase 1", and opened in 2015, becoming the second service area for northbound traffic.
-"Phase 2" remains unclear, but Days Inn was named when the project was proposed in 2007.
+The original parts of the Fiveways Garage also remained with a new MOT centre, tyre repair shop and hand car wash all opening in new buildings in 2016.
+"Phase 2" remains unclear, but Days Inn was named when the project was first proposed back in 2007.

 |Milford (northbound, ¼ mile)|